influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/execute-queries/client-libraries/python.md

 ---
+title: Use Python to query data
-title: Use Python and SQL or InfluxQL to query data
+seotitle: Use Python and SQL or InfluxQL to query data
 list_title: Use Python
 description: >
   Use the `influxdb_client_3` Python module and SQL or InfluxQL to query data stored in InfluxDB.